 If you place your finger in your ear canal, you’ll feel a fold of cartilage sticking out above the passageway.
-Move your finger upward and pinch the flap of cartilage.
+Move your finger upward and pinch that flap of cartilage.
 That is your daith.

-While cartilage piercing, in general, are becoming more and more popular, the daith in particular has seen recent traction.
+While cartilage piercings, in general, are becoming more and more popular, the daith in particular has seen recent traction.
 As more companies accept cartilage piercings as acceptable in the workplace, many are taking advantage of the unique piercings that the folds of the ear allow.
 The daith piercing presents the perfect opportunity to do just that.

 Beyond aesthetics, many claim medical benefits to the daith piercing.
 Eastern medicine has long considered the daith to be an important pressure point.
 Acupuncturists focus on the daith to help relieve chronic headaches or migraines.
-The theory is that getting your daith pierced permanently activates this acupuncture points, leading to pain relief.
+The theory is that getting your daith pierced permanently activates these acupuncture points, leading to pain relief.
 Although this theory has never been medically proven, anecdotal evidence abounds.

 How much does the daith piercing hurt?

 While it’s not the most painful piercing you can get, it’s considered one of the most painful ear piercings.
 The daith cartilage is quite thick, so the puncture might not be as smooth as other piercing options.
 Those who have undergone the procedure make pain claims ranging from, “It wasn’t as bad as I expected,” to “I cried and passed out.”
 It’s important to understand your pain tolerance before you get this piercing.